 The Fund's assets will be reduced by the amount of the tendered Shares that are purchased by the Fund.
 Thus, income relative to assets may be affected by the repurchase.
 The purchase of Shares pursuant to the offer to repurchase will have the effect of increasing the proportionate interest in the Fund of Shareholders who do not tender Shares.
 Shareholders who retain their Shares may be subject to increased risks due to the reduction in the Fund's aggregate assets resulting from payment for the Shares tendered.
 These risks include the potential for greater volatility due to decreased diversification.
 However, this result is unlikely given the nature of the Fund's investment program.
 A reduction in the aggregate assets of the Fund may result in Shareholders who do not tender Shares bearing higher costs to the extent that certain expenses borne by the Fund are relatively fixed and may not decrease if assets decline.
 These effects may be reduced or eliminated to the extent that new and existing Shareholders make additional purchases of Shares from time to time, although there can be no assurance that such additional purchases will occur.
-Unforeseen and extreme volatility in the Fund's portfolio also could adversely affect the value of remaining Shareholders' Shares due to estimated valuations that are subject to adjustments, although the Fund's policy is designed to minimize such potential.
 Payment for Shares purchased pursuant to an offer to repurchase may also require the Fund to liquidate portfolio holdings earlier than the Adviser would otherwise have caused these holdings to be liquidated, potentially resulting in losses or increased investment related expenses.
-To any extent the Fund incurs short-term debt to finance a repurchase of shares, which is expected, the Fund will bear any interest costs until such funds are repaid.
-At times the Fund may need to borrow substantially in order to meet Shareholders' repurchase requests, possibly leaving the rest of the Fund levered and may result in significant costs to the Fund.
+To any extent the Fund incurs debt to finance a repurchase of shares, the Fund would bear any interest costs until such funds were repaid.
 The Fund is authorized to borrow.
 The Fund may borrow money for certain purposes, such as making payments to Investment Funds in accordance with the Fund's investment commitments, repurchasing Shares and paying fees and expenses of the Fund, subject to any limitations imposed by applicable law.
 Although the Fund does not anticipate borrowing at such levels, in all cases the Fund will maintain continuous asset coverage for borrowings of 300% in compliance with the requirements of the 1940 Act.